Empirical Phase Diagram for Three-layer Neural Networks with Infinite Width: Related works

 \section{Related works}

-A series of works have shown that global minima can be found for NNs with several specific initializations in linear regime \citep{zou2018stochastic,allen2019convergence,du2018gradient,weinan2020comparative} or for the two-layer ReLU NNs in the whole linear regime \citep{luo2021phase}. \cite{chen2021feature} prove that for wide shallow NNs under the mean-field scaling and with a general class of activation functions, when the input dimension is at least the size of the training set, the training loss converges to zero at a linear rate under gradient flow.
+A series of works have shown that global minima can be found for NNs with several specific initializations in linear regime \citep{zou2018stochastic,allen2019convergence,du2018gradient,weinan2020comparative} or for the two-layer ReLU NNs in the whole linear regime \citep{luo2021phase}. \cite{geiger2020disentangling} probe the dynamic crossover between the NTK limit and the mean-feild limit, and \cite{yang2020tensor,yang2021tensor} show that tangent kernel of a randomly initialized neural network with `arbitrary architecture' converges to a deterministic limit, as the network width goes to infinity. \cite{chen2021feature} prove that for wide shallow NNs under the mean-field scaling and with a general class of activation functions, when the input dimension is at least the size of the training set, the training loss converges to zero at a linear rate under gradient flow.

 In the condensation regime, a large network with condensation is effectively a network of only a few effective neurons, leading to an output function with low complexity \citep{bartlett2002rademacher}, thus, may provide a possible explanation for good generalization performance of large NNs \citep{breiman1995reflections,zhang2021understanding}.
 The condensation suggests a bias towards simple function, which is consistent with the frequency principle that NNs tend to learn data by low-frequency function \citep{xu_training_2018,rahaman2018spectral,xu2019frequency,xu2022overview}.
 NNs have significant feature learning in the condensation regimes.
-To actively learn features, \cite{lyu2021gradient} use small initialization to study how gradient descent can lead a NN to a solution of ``max-margin'' solution.
+To actively learn features, \cite{lyu2021gradient} use small initialization to study how gradient descent can lead a NN to a solution of `max-margin' solution.

-How the condensation happens during the initial training stage is explored for ReLU activation function \citep{maennel2018gradient,pellegrini2020analytic} and general differential activation functions \citep{xu2021towards}.
+How the condensation happens during the initial training stage is explored for ReLU activation function \citep{maennel2018gradient,pellegrini2020analytic} and general differential activation functions \citep{2021arXiv210511686Z}.
 The embedding principle \citep{zhang2021embedding,zhang2021embedding2} shows that the loss landscape of an NN contains all critical points/functions of all the narrower NNs, thus providing a basis for why a large network can condense during the training.